benbousquet/class-bot/readme.md

 # Class Bot

-Python script that uses selenium to automatically sign you up for classes
+Python script that uses selenium to automatically sign you up for ASU classes

 ## Installation